HidekiNatsumi/BankingSystem/README.md

 # BankingSystem
 A banking system with users(no GUI)

-You can register as an employee
+You can register as an employee.
 -
-Employees have many options
+Employees have many options.
 <ul>
    <li>Can add customers</li>
    <li>Check transactions</li>
    <li>Check the history of each Customer</li>
    <li>log out</li>
   </ul>
-  You can register as a customer
+  You can register as a customer.
 -
-Customers have many options
+Customers have many options.
   <ul>
    <li>Can Deposit Funds</li>
    <li>Can withdraw money from their account</li>